Chirag-ahir/JAVA-All-Basic/README.md

   What is Unboxing?<br>
   The automatic conversion of **wrapper type into its corresponding primitive type** is known as unboxing.
 It is the reverse process of autoboxing.

+  What is Covarient return type?<br>
+  The covariant return types are newly introduced since Java 5.0, and used during method overriding.
+Covariant return type allows us to change the return type of the overriding method in the subclass;